rbroc/rbroc/content/about.md

 I ❤️ open-source.
 One of the most exciting projects I have ever taken part in is the development of [Neuroscout](https://neuroscout.org/), a groundbreaking platform for end-to-end analysis of neuroimaging data (check out our [research paper](https://elifesciences.org/articles/79277)).
 As part of the Neuroscout team, I was in charge of implementing deep learning pipelines for the feature extraction library [pliers](https://github.com/PsychoinformaticsLab/pliers), of validating and testing core analytical workflows, and of supporting feature expansion.

-I am also interested in the opportunities for the use of [AI in the humanitarian sector](https://www.frontiersin.org/articles/10.3389/fdata.2023.1082787/full), and I am always eager to engage in collaborations with researchers and organisations operating in this domain.
+I am also interested in the opportunities opened up by [AI in the humanitarian sector](https://www.frontiersin.org/articles/10.3389/fdata.2023.1082787/full), and I am always eager to engage in collaborations with researchers and organisations operating in this domain.

 You can read more about my work in my [CV](https://rbroc.github.io/cv/cv.pdf) 🚀